SnapLogic/documentation/autosync/config-redshift-acct-as-data-destination.md

     -   **S3 Secret Key**: The S3 Secret key part of the AWS Authentication.
 For example, `2RGiLmL/6bCujkKLaRuUJHY9uSDEjNYr+ozHRtg`.
 -   **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

 -   **Select schema**: AutoSync populates this list from the account.
-Choose the schema name \(table\) you want to use as your data source.
+Choose the schema that contains the tables to load as a source.